-- Allowing inappropriate language of all parties to go unchallenged - Transporting an adult in need of safeguarding on your own should be avoided.
-However, if this required you must ensure you are accompanied by another member of staff and/or contact the appropriate emergency service - If an adult is upset or needs first aid, then take them to one side but do not enclose yourself in a - Making sexually suggestive comments - Engaging in rough physical or sexually provocative play - Allowing or engaging in inappropriate touching - Inviting or allowing an adult in need of safeguarding to stay in your home - Performing personal care for someone which they can do themselves or that you are not trained to or authorised to undertake - Sharing a room with an adult in need of safeguarding on residential based activities - Allowing allegations made by adult in need of safeguarding to go unchallenged, unrecorded or unacted upon - Giving your home or mobile number to adult in need of safeguarding or obtaining an adult in need of safeguarding's mobile phone number unless this is an agreed part of the service/ activity being delivered
+- Allowing inappropriate language of all parties to go unchallenged - Transporting an adult with care and support needs on your own should be avoided.
+However, if this is required you must ensure you are accompanied by another member of staff and/or contact the appropriate emergency service - If an adult is upset or needs first aid, then take them to one side but do not enclose yourself in a - Making sexually suggestive comments - Engaging in rough physical or sexually provocative play - Allowing or engaging in inappropriate touching - Inviting or allowing an adult with care and support needs to stay in your home - Performing personal care for someone which they can do themselves or that you are not trained to or authorised to undertake - Sharing a room with an adult with care and support needs on residential based activities - Allowing allegations made by an adult with care and support needs to go unchallenged, unrecorded or un-acted upon - Giving your home or mobile number to adult with care and support needs or obtaining an adult's mobile phone number unless this is an agreed part of the service/ activity being delivered

-In addition - It is against the law (Sexual Offences Act 2003) to form inappropriate relationships with an adult in need of safeguarding in your care. e.g. abusing your position of trust.
+In addition - It is against the law (Sexual Offences Act 2003) to form inappropriate relationships with an adult with care and support needs in your care. e.g. abusing your position of trust.